hannahhan153/oop-team-profile-generator/README.md

 THEN I exit the application, and the HTML is generated
 ```

-## Screenshots of sample HTML Webpage
+## Screenshots of Sample HTML Webpage

 ## Link to Walkthrough Video